Shepherd-IEEE-Club/react-ui/readme.md

          - This needs to be intuitive:
            - Visual indicator of how far you've scrolled (maybe like vscode)
            - Loading spinner when fetching more entries
            - A button to return back to the top

+  - Create fluid webpages